-At HHG Legal Group, we pride ourselves on being one of WA’s most trusted family law firms.
-We have been assisting individuals and families for over 100 years, with offices in Perth, Joondalup, Mandurah, Bunbury, and Albany.
-When dealing with a family law matter, you need legal advice that you can trust, and that will help you make fully informed choices about which course of action to take.
-Our Perth & WA family lawyers are here to support you and have the resources, experience, and expertise to help you achieve the best possible outcome.
+At HHG Legal Group, we pride ourselves on being one of Western Australia’s most trusted family law firms.
+We have been assisting individuals and families for over 100 years, with offices in Perth, Joondalup, Mandurah, Bunbury and Albany.
+When dealing with a family law matter, you need legal professional advice that you can trust, and that will help you make fully informed choices about which course of action to take.
+Our Perth & WA family lawyers are here to support you through the legal process and have the resources, experience, and expertise to help you achieve the best possible outcome.

 OUR PERTH FAMILY LAWYERS CAN HELP YOU WITH:

 - Alternative dispute resolution

 - Binding Financial Agreements (also known as a prenuptial agreement)

 - Consent agreements